lareza-farhan-wanaghi/vix-evermos-golang-backend/readme.md

 ### Additional Resources

-Additional resources to illustrate more about the app contained in this repository.
+Here are some additional resources to help you understand more about the app contained in this repository:

 - The below images are the sample appearances showing the routing table when importing the Postman collection.
 <br><br>